backbencher00/my-starter-blog/content/blog/googleDeveloperChallenge/index.md

 Google sign -ins plugins responsible in sign in directly by google account and after sign in credential store in firebase.

 Provider component which uses context API which is responsible to prevents the props drilling, it played a very vital role in all other component.
-# Specific products and platform that we used in building this application:
+## Products and platform that we used in building this application:

-VS Code, Adobe, google cloud platform.
+>VS Code, Adobe, google cloud platform.
-Vs code for writing the efficient code.
+- Vs code for writing the efficient code.
-Adobe for initial design of UX of web application Google cloud for google services
+- Adobe for initial design of UX of web application
+- Google cloud for google services

-In sort:
+In sort :
 - Front End -(CSS, JavaScript, React) for designing and the functionality of the web app

 - Backend (firebase) for the hosting and the database management.